List of police firearms in Malaysia: Use order

-Standard weapons
+Weapons

 Firearms in service vary between police forces in Malaysia, due to individual Constables and Police Authorities dictating the number of firearms officers and police firearms available to each force.

-Despite being armed, police constables still carry the standard issue T-batons, pepper spray and Hiatts Speedcuffs as well as the Walther P99 standard issue sidearm.
+Despite being armed, police constables still carry the standard issue T-batons, pepper spray and Hiatts Speedcuffs as well as the Walther P99 standard-issue sidearm.

-The following standard firearms are commonly issued to Royal Malaysia Police officers.

-Specialist weapons

 In some circumstances, special firearms can be authorised for use in police special operations and counter-terrorism unit.
-The following have in the past been on issue to special operations.

 Heavy weapons

-The General Operations Force armour corps and Marine Operations Force use a range of heavier weapons up to automatic cannon of 30mm calibre deployed on the armour personnel carrier and patrol vessels.
+The General Operations Force (GOF) and Marine Operations Force use a range of heavier weapons up to automatic cannon of 20mm calibre deployed on the armoured personnel carrier and patrol vessel.